 Showing a brand’s personality can be done in many ways: one of these is to show a bit of what goes on ‘behind the scenes’.
 When people see the ‘real’ side of the company, they feel they know the company a little better.
 By showing your audience the ‘rougher/authentic’ side of the business it humanises your brand.
 You could show photos and films of ‘backstage’ staff members; the accounts department or the tech team for example.
 Photos of people unpacking the latest delivery for shipment or where your products come from.
 There are so many things you can do to present the personality behind your brand, at little cost and effort but which could hugely impact your customer’s loyalty.

-So there you have 6 ways you can potentially improve the relationships between yourself and your potential customers.
-None of these things are expensive or difficult: yes they take an investment of time but if done well, that investment could pay dividends not only in increased sales but in a smoother customer journey before, during, and for a long time after, the sale.
+So there you have 6 ways you can potentially improve the relationships between yourself and your potential and your current customers.
+None of these things are expensive or difficult: yes they take an investment of time but if done well, that investment could pay dividends not only in more customers but customers who come back and buy from you, or experience your product again and again.

 If you like my blog, please thumbs up!
 I would love to read your comments too if you fancy making any.
 I’ll try to respond (obviously!).